ahtcx/overflowed/README.md

 - ♿ Encourages accessible practices
 - ↩️ Supports right-to-left writing modes
 - 🦄 Ponyfills can be provided
-- ⚙️ Falls back nicely when rendered SSR
+- ⚙️ Supports SSR and environments without JS
 - 🧩 Ships with ESM and CJS bundles

 ## Installation